copernicus-mogley/zkav.club/infrastructure/zcash/README.md

 ### Phase 5 — MVP launch

-Milestone 3 is complete when the following are true:
+Milestone 3 exit criteria: Milestone 3 is complete when all rows in the Phase 5 tracker are marked Done (or Deferred with a brief rationale and a new target date in Notes).

 #### MVP tracking (Milestone 3)